RishabhDhall02/QuickViz-WebApp/README.md

 1. Download and unzip the Favicon, HTML, CSS, JS and font files
 2. On the landing page, drag-and-drop or upload your CSV dataset (the tool expects valid UTF-8 CSV with headers on the first row)
 3. The site will display a few visualizations and key insights which you can navigate through
-4. You can either re-upload or export the visualizations (Export feature is currently being worked on!)
+4. You can also re-upload the file or upload a different one instead.

 ---

 ## Future Plans

 - **Improved CSV Data Handling and Parsing**
-- **Functional Export Options (PDF and PPTX)**
 - **Further UI Enhancements**
 - **Adding a loading screen for larger datasets**